Enduring cold snap creates headaches at home, on highways

 Animal advocates urged people to protect their pets from the cold.
 Wild animals weren’t immune from the dangers of winter, either.

-In Ohio, wildlife officers mulled how to rescue a deer whose legs were stuck in an ice-covered river.
-They managed to lasso the deer with a rope and pull it to shore Friday, but they later had to euthanize the injured animal.
+In Ohio, wildlife officers mulled how to rescue a deer stuck on an ice-covered river.
+They managed to lasso the deer with a rope and pull it to shore Friday, but they had to euthanize the injured animal.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.